B: Breakfast | L: Lunch | D: Dinner | SD: Special Dinner

 After breakfast, we will transfer to Reykjavik Airport and take a flight to Los Angeles.
 We will stay overnight in Los Angeles.

-Hotel Accommodation: Holiday Inn Los Angeles International Airport or Similar
+Optional Hotel Accommodation: The Hilton Los Angeles Airport or Similar

 Today, we will take a flight back to Honolulu, taking home lasting memories of this magnificent trip.

-Written notice is required for any cancellation. $180.00 of the deposit is non-refundable due to security deposit of domestic ticket within Europe & Icebreaker cruise.
+Written notice is required for any cancellation. $200.00 of the deposit is non-refundable from September 1, 2018 due to security deposit of domestic ticket within Europe & Icebreaker cruise.

 The cancellation fee will be as follow:

 **From September 1, 2018, $200 of the deposit is non-refundable